PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstanding 1.md

 </figure>
 <!-- blank line -->

 *Video 1.
-'Market Segmentation | How Gymshark use Market Segmentation Explained' by Two Teachers.*
+'Market Segmentation.
+How Gymshark use Market Segmentation Explained' by Two Teachers.*

 Please answer the following questions using knowledge acquired after watching the video: